 We have a reliable network infrastructure for our students to use.
 Our technicians and computer help desk are on hand to respond to any issues.
 We are well resourced with computer rooms that utilise up-to-date software and hardware to meet the demands of specific curriculum areas such as Technology, Design, Media studies and Music.
 There is a robust wireless network throughout the school, allowing students easy access to resources that can enhance student learning.

-Students in years 9 and 10 can choose to enrol in specific BYOD core classes.
+For 2018, Nayland College will be continuing with our BYOD class at Year 10.
 On top of this, all students are encouraged to bring a device to school if they feel it will be beneficial to their learning.

 We recommend a device that: